micooz/docker-lnmp/README.md

 At first, you should have had [Docker](https://docs.docker.com) installed.

+    # Add https(SSL) support
+    # before build the Nginx Image , you should put your server.crt(or server.pem) , server.key to ./ca folder

     # build Nginx Image
     $ sudo docker build --tag sndnvaps/nginx -f nginx/Dockerfile .